 Financial cost of a data breach

-The average cost of a data breach rose to 4 million dollars in 2021, according to IBM.
+The average cost of a data breach rose to 4,45 million dollars, according to IBM.

 But even with that staggering average, costs can go even further.
 Under data protection laws like GDPR and HIPAA, a personal data breach might mean you've broken the law, which in turn opens you up to penalties and fines.

 - Organizations that are found in breach of GDPR can be fined up to 4% of their global turnover or 20 million euros, whichever is the highest.

 - When it comes to the American HIPAA law, violations could cost you up to $50,000 per violation with a maximum of $1.5 million per year.